tkambler/ticktock/README.md

     command: ["ps", "aux"]
     overlap: false
     enabled: true
-    # If SMPT notifications have been configured, you can pass an array of recipients here.
+    # If SMTP notifications have been configured, you can pass an array of recipients here.
     email:
       - foo@localhost.site
       - herp@derp.com